naykakashima/SimpleExpenseTracker/README.md

 ---

-## 📂 Sample persistence code
+## 💾 Sample Data

-budgets.dat and expenses.dat contain sample data to test for persistence
+The budgets.dat and expenses.dat files store serialized objects for persisting your budgets and expenses between runs.

+These files are automatically created after your first save and can be used to test persistence functionality.